KJwalker3D/NFT-Museum2/README.md

 Inside `doors.ts` there's a function called `createAllDoors()` within which you can define the amount of doors, their positions and rotations.

 # Customize Social Links:

+To customize the social media links, navigate to `social.ts` and update the urls to match your desired sites.
+You can also adjust the 3D model paths, positions, rotations, hover texts and scale in this file.

 # Customize Texts:

+To customize the text visible on the NFT Museum, you can hide all visible text from the 3D model and make customizable code based text which you can customize.
+Open `texts.ts` to customize any element of the texts on display including value, font, size and color.
+Remove `createDefaultTexts()` from `index.ts` and make sure the function `createCustomTextTitles()` isn't commented out.

 # Find an NFT Urn